Constitution Day is Sunday, September 17th! Click below to learn more!

 Where can I register to vote?

 Registering to vote is super easy!
 Head over to registertovote.ca.gov.
-The deadline to register to vote online is Oct.
-24, 2022.
+The deadline for online voter registration is Oct.
+21, 2024.

 -